kwonus/AV-Engine/README.md

 ### Implementation Status

 All blue boxes are DLL libraries.
 AV-Bible-2024, the Green box), will be released first.
 Shortly following that, the AV-Bible addin for Microsoft Word will be released (the two dark-gray boxes work together to provide search and reference capability directly inside of Microsoft Word.
 These two executables work in tandem to provide this functionality).
-AV-Bible-We is not expected to be released until late 2025.
+AV-Bible-Web is not expected to be released until late 2025.

 All source-code can be found at https://github.com/kwonus.